Anduin2017/AnduinOS/Checklist.md

 * Ensure the text `遍角次亮采之门` in gnome-text-editor is shown correctly.
 * Ensure folders are sorted before files in nautilus.
 * Ensure `/opt` folder is empty.
 * Ensure double click a photo file is opened with shotwell.
-(UNDER DEVELOPMENT)
-* Ensure the photo and video files have previews on nautilus.
+* Download a png file and a mp4 file.
+Ensure the photo and video files have previews on nautilus.
 * Ensure double clicking a .deb file will open gdebi.
-(UNDER DEVELOPMENT)
 * Try start instllation (Ubiquty) and ensure all language texts are shown correctly.
 (Without square boxes)
 * Try running installation.
 Ensure in the log there is no error like ``Gtk-WARNING **: Locale not supported by C library. `
 * After installation, ensure the start menu apps' names are localized.